May 10, 2026 | 9 min read

 The “working people” whose taxes wouldn’t rise have seen employers’ NI increase their labour costs, fiscal drag pull them into higher brackets, and a raft of stealth taxes on property, savings, and pensions.

 The IHT changes were arguably the biggest unforced ‘error’.
-A policy that wasn’t in the manifesto, wasn’t demanded by the public, and united farmers, small business owners, and the guerillas in the Telegraph comment section in furious agreement.
+A policy that wasn’t in the manifesto, wasn’t demanded by the public, and united farmers, small business owners, and the guerrillas in the Telegraph comment section in furious agreement.

 Definitely should have mentioned the tractor tax.